 SF: Actually, I have heard studies that indicate people who are religious are less likely to suffer from OCD.
 Perhaps this is due to the comforting boundaries and containment that a fulfilling a meaningful religious life offers to some.
 People may feel that religion exacerbates OCD because some OCD symptoms will manifest themselves through religious ritual.
 However, there are many non-religious people who obsess over whether the door is locked, germs etc.

-Does the use of CBT or Psychoanalysis ever become inconsistent with religious practices?
+CS: Does the use of CBT or Psychoanalysis ever become inconsistent with religious practices?

 SF: Certain interventions may involve confrontation, paradoxical work and exposure/desensitization to various behaviors.
 If the behavior itself is forbidden by religious practice, the cure may involve initially engaging in the behavior purposefully, or in psychoanalytic work especially regarding forbidden thoughts such as heresy or lust, it may involve a degree of open ended exploration and dis inhibiting, which may be a problem for some religious people.
 I share with my clients what I believe could help, based on previous experience.
 If they feel it is in conflict with their religion, I encourage them to consult with their clergy person and also make myself available to the clergy person if clarification is needed.